DESTINATION GUIDE: What fans can eat, see and do when they visit Imola for the Emilia Romagna Grand Prix

 Share

-The foothills of the Apennine Mountains have reverberated with the roar of engines since 1953 when racing first began at the Italian track, with Imola – or the Autodromo Internazionale Enzo e Dino Ferrari as it has been known since 1988 – hosting the Italian Grand Prix for the first time in 1980.
+The foothills of the Apennine Mountains have reverberated with the roar of engines since 1953 when racing first began at this historic Italian track, with Imola – or the Autodromo Internazionale Enzo e Dino Ferrari as it has been known since 1988 – hosting the Italian Grand Prix for the first time in 1980.

 Thereafter it hosted races under the San Marino Grand Prix title and would go on to host a total of 27 Formula 1 events until 2006.
-Imola returned as a venue for the Emilia Romagna GP in 2020 and is a firm favourite with drivers, teams and fans alike.
+Imola returned as a venue for the Emilia Romagna GP in 2020, and is a firm favourite with drivers, teams and fans alike.

 “My memories of the Imola circuit are incredible because I lived in Imola as a kid and was going to see the race and would watch it from Tosa," he says.